drivendataorg/overhead-geopose-challenge/README.md

 ### Prediction Contest

-All of the models below are based on the solution provided in the benchmark blog post: **["Overhead Geopose Challenge - Benchmark"](https://www.drivendata.co/blog/overhead-geopose-benchmark/)**
+All of the models below are based on the solution provided in the benchmark blog post: **["Overhead Geopose Challenge - Benchmark"](https://www.drivendata.co/blog/overhead-geopose-benchmark/)** Additional solution details can be found in the `reports` folder inside the directory for each submission.

 | Place | Team or User | Public Score | Private Score | Summary of Model                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | ----- | ------------ | ------------ | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |